 8.3 UE procedure for receiving the physical sidelink shared channel

 For sidelink resource allocation mode 1, a UE upon detection of SCI format 0-1 on PSCCH can decode PSSCH according to the detected SCI format 0-2, and associated PSSCH resource configuration configured by higher layers.
+The UE is not required to decode more than one PSCCH at each PSCCH resource candidate.

 For sidelink resource allocation mode 2, a UE upon detection of SCI format 0-1 on PSCCH can decode PSSCH according to the detected SCI format 0-2, and associated PSSCH resource configuration configured by higher layers.
+The UE is not required to decode more than one PSCCH at each PSCCH resource candidate.

 -----------------------End of text proposal for 38.214 Section 8.3--------------------